 9. Add an opt-in or upgrade.

 Now that your old post is new and improved, you need to get new eyes on it.
-One way to do that is add it to your automated social sharing tools, like Buffer.
+One way to do that is to share it on your social media platforms.
+You can also link to it in your next email to your subscribers.

 It can be long and tedious work to update your old posts but it is so worth it.
 The next time you are suffering from writer’s block, use your time wisely.
 The potential to double your traffic is attainable if all the above steps are followed.